DOI-USGS/gage-conditions-gif/README.md

 * `6_visualize/out/river_conditions_[month start]_[month end]_[year]_square_thumbnail.png`
 * `6_visualize/out/river_conditions_[month start]_[month end]_[year]_insta.mp4`

-### Change the animation dates and download/process the new data
+### 1. Change the animation dates and prepare the new data

 You can do this step the day after the desired visualization date range ends.
 We typically build these quarterly, so you would kick this step off on January 1 for quarter 1's animation (October 1 - December 31), and so on for the other quarters.
 Typically, we start this step on ...